 The key is not "never export," it's catch the issue early.

-Check open shells visually before manufacturing
+Check open shells (non-watertight) visually before manufacturing

 Use a visual geometry check to identify open boundaries quickly—before CAM, CNC, or vendor handoff.

-Try Open Shell Detection in Odin:
+Try Open Shell (non-watertight) Detection in Odin:

 Geometry Error Checker →